 - Documentaries that are categorized as news but require the signing of a contract

-All scripts must be approved by University Communications prior to a filming request being considered.
+All scripts must be approved by University Communications and Marketing prior to a filming request being considered.
 If approval is received, a location fee will determined based on factors including location, date, time, number of hours spent filming, size of crew, amount of equipment and potential disruption to campus.
 Production companies are responsible for gaining permission for use from individual facilities prior to submission of paperwork.
 Production companies must be able to provide contact information for each facility in the agreement submission.

 Individuals and companies filming on campus are responsible for obtaining the proper permissions and photo releases from the individuals being filmed.

 The use of unmanned aerial vehicles (UAVs) — commonly referred to as “drones” — for filming must be approved by NC State prior to the date of filming.
 Even if NC State approves the use of UAVs, the university may place certain conditions or restrictions on their use.
-Contact University Communications directly for information on UAVs.
+Contact University Communications and Marketing directly for information on UAVs.

 Completing the Filming/Photography Location Agreement